Capital Project Management

 Approved EIA Studies (including SIA) are publicly available on the website of the Office of Natural Resources and Environmental Policy and Planning (ONEP) of the Government of Thailand.
 Individuals interested in reviewing the final EIA/SIA can be accessed through the government website or can request a copy from PTTEP.

 Nevertheless, EIA/SIA reports could be made available upon request from stakeholders.
-Please visit ONEP website for further information on PTTEP EIA/SIA reports or as an example, please visit S1 EIA Report.
+Please visit ONEP website for further information on PTTEP EIA/SIA reports.